Beyoncé's 'Renaissance' release: What you need to know – KION546

 Love for the LGBTQ+ community

-Beyoncé pays tribute to her gay Uncle Johnny with her latest project.
+Beyoncé pays tribute to her late Uncle Jonny, a gay man, with her latest project.

 “He was my godmother and the first person to expose me to a lot of the music and the culture that serve as an inspiration for this album,” she wrote in a note on her site.
 “Thank you to all of the pioneers who originate culture, to all of the fallen angels whose contributions have gone unrecognized for far too long.
 This is a celebration for you.”